parameterIT/experiment-toolkit/README.md

 ```

-Now move the results of the `byoqm` tool and the Code Climate tool into `visualization/output/byoqm` and `visualization/output/code_climate` respectively.
+Finally, move the results of the `byoqm` tool and the Code Climate tool into `visualization/output/byoqm` and `visualization/output/code_climate` respectively.
 Then you can run the visualization tool:

 ```sh